 Paying for boiler servicing

-You'll probably save money if you pay for services and repairs as you go along.
-Our research shows that Which? members paid an average of £63 for their boiler service, though you may find it costs more in certain parts of the country.
+You'll probably save money if you pay for services and repairs as you go along, rather than take out a boiler servicing contract.
+Our research shows that Which? members paid an average of £70 for their boiler service.

-The alternative is to have a boiler servicing contract with a service included.
-You pay a monthly fee that also covers repairs.
-However, our research shows that for nine out of 10 Which? members this was more expensive than paying for one offs.
+With a boiler servicing contract, you pay a monthly fee that also covers repairs.
+However, our analysis shows that for more than nine out of 10 Which? members this was more expensive than paying for one-offs.

 Before paying for repairs, it's worth checking if your boiler is still under its initial warranty.
 Most new boilers typically come with cover for parts and labour in the first one or two years.

 Some home insurance also gives you cover for boiler breakdowns, either as standard or as an optional extra, so it's worth checking if you already have this.
 The cost of adding breakdown cover to insurance cover is usually much less than getting a breakdown contract, but you don't get the same benefits.